top of page

 Relationship Confidence: Connection is one of the most important things we as humans can create in our lives, so try to welcome them with open arms.
 Purposely build rapport with colleagues and peers by finding a common ground you can build upon.
 It also helps to stay in the knowing that these relationships will be a success.

-I have even more info about these tips over on my socials so head over to Instagram or Facebook to take a look using the buttons at the bottom of this blog post.
+I have even more info about these tips over on my socials, so head over to Instagram or Facebook to take a look using the buttons at the bottom of this blog post.

 By using the Wheel of Confidence and the tips provided, you will be on your way to increased confidence in all areas of your life and trust me when I say, it will truly set you up for success.

-My biggest piece of advice throughout all of this would be to not overthink it.
+My biggest piece of advice throughout all of this would be not to overthink it.
 Allow yourself to be guided by your intuition and trust yourself and the outcome.
 Give it a go and let me know what you find!

-If you are struggling with your self-confidence, why not take the first step now and reach out => Book a complimentary consultation with me, together we can work through your challenges and get you on the right path.
+If you are struggling with your self-confidence, why not take the first step now and reach out => Book a complimentary consultation with me, and together we can work through your challenges and get you on the right path.

-Hi, I am Nat.
-I help people become more fulfilled and happy in their working lives by aligning their careers or businesses with their skills, values, and interests and helping them overcome barriers to making the desired change.
+Hi, I am Nathalina (everyone calls me Nat).
+I help people become more fulfilled and happy in their working lives by aligning their careers or businesses with their skills, values, and interests, and by helping them overcome barriers to success at work.

-I am also a trained ADHD coach.
-I work with neurodivergent people who want to harness their brains for the better and improve their relationships with themselves.
+I am a Certified Specialist ADHD coach, and I work with neurodivergent people who want to harness their brains for the better, improve their relationships with themselves and manage their symptoms.

-Book a FREE consultation below if you would benefit from some coaching on your work life.
+Book a consultation below if you would benefit from some coaching on your ADHD and working life.